hiiamboris/red-spaces-gitlab-mirror/reference.md

 - sum of absolute values of inteval widths must equal total space width
 - generally margin should be treated as mandatory (this way margins won't be stripped off the space when it comes near the edge), while spacing should be treated as empty

-Example: for `text margin= 10x5 "hello world"` sections may return: `[36 -4 40]` where 36 is the width of `hello` plus left margin, 4 is the width of whitespace, 40 is the width of `world` plus right margin.
+Example: for `text margin= 10x5 "hello world"` sections may return: `[10 26 -4 30 10]` where 26 is the width of `hello`, 4 is the width of whitespace, 30 is the width of `world`.

-`sections` are defined for the text-based templates, and containers that usually wrap them.
-This facet can be freely added to any other spaces that should be wrappable.
+`frame/sections` is defined for the text-based templates, and containers that usually wrap them.
+This function can be freely added to the kit of any other spaces that should be wrappable.

 ## Rich-content